WW92030-STORAGE/WITNESS_CLONE/README.md

 - The grid is internally represented as a (2n + 1) ⋅ (2m + 1) array, where the grid cells are n rows and m columns.
 - All points with both coordinates odd cannot have paths and must be empty or contain symbols instead.

+# IMPORTANT

+- YOU MUST CREDIT ME (WW92030-STORAGE/WW92030/NORMALEXISTING) WHENEVER YOU USE THIS CODE.

 # TO DO【IN NO PARTICULAR ORDER】